xNeorem/WordCountMPI/readme.md

 Results Interpretation
 ----------------------
-As the tests results show, the proposed solution does not scale well.
-In particoular, the efficency drop can be seen when the processors used are more than 4.
-So 4 could be considered as the "magic number" of processes which, if exceded, leads to an increasing communication overhead.
+As the tests results show, the proposed solution does not scale very well.
+In particoular, the efficency drop can be seen when the processors used are more than 10.

 How to Reproduce Test Results
 -----------------------------